-The typical asking rate per listing is in the $30's per square foot per year.
-The Laguna Hills submarket is seeing a a rise in rates.
-In the last 3 months, the median rate went up $5 per sqft per year.
-That's a 15% increase in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Laguna Hills submarket is going through a decrease in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 2% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Laguna Hills region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Laguna Hills submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 25 listings have been posted online, which means listings might be going fast.
+In the last 90 days, 26 listings have been posted online, which means new listings are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 4% of the office spaces in the Laguna Hills are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+About 38% of the office spaces in the Laguna Hills are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 2,780 sqft, there are still 0 new listings below 2,000 sqft.
 Most properties in this market are close to 2 floors.
 Most buildings in this area were built in 1982 and are Class B.